 Goal: To show an understanding of what happened during the Holocaust

-Role: You are an archivist/ librarian preparing an exhibition of Holocaust personal stories
+Role: You are an archivist/ librarian preparing an exhibition of Holocaust personal stories perpetrators as evil, and everyone else as good.
+The reality is horribly more complex.

 Audience: Visitors to the archive/library interested in learning about the Holocaust